 Do the rental properties have to be inspected each year?

-Single family homes will be inspected when tenants change or upon complaint request by a tenant.
+Single-family homes will be inspected when tenants change or upon complaint request by a tenant.
 Multi-family properties will be inspected annually or upon complaint request.
+Short-term rental properties will be inspected quarterly.
+Hotel and Motels will be inspected annually.

 How does an inspection work?